The Great Compliance: Workers Back Down as Employers Regain Power in 2026

 Remote work is being reframed not as a right, but as a negotiated benefit, one that fewer workers feel empowered to defend.

 As job security tightens, companies are reclaiming authority over where and how employees work.
 For millions of workers, 2026 won’t be about resisting RTO.
-It will be about adapting to it.
+It will be about adapting to it and the invisible pay cut it entails.

 For press inquiries, contact Nathan Barber at nathan.barber@bold.com.